irmen/Pyro5/Readme.rst

 - Proxy moved from core to new client module
 - Daemon moved from core to new server module
 - no support for unsafe serializers AT ALL (pickle, dill, cloudpickle) - only safe serializers (serpent, marshal, json, msgpack)
+- for now, requires ``msgpack`` to be installed as well as ``serpent``.
 - no need anymore for the ability to configure the accepted serializers in a daemon, because of the previous change
 - removed all from future imports and all sys.version_info checks because we're Python 3 only
 - removed Flame (utils/flameserver.py, utils/flame.py)  (although maybe the remote module access may come back in some form)
 - moved test.echoserver to utils.echoserver (next to httpgateway)
 - oneway calls are no longer run in the deamon in a separate thread by default (ONEWAY_THREADED config item is now False by default)
+  @todo find a better solution for this.
+Stick them in a queue perhaps?
+I don't want to spawn threads (and this is disabled by default now) but this now blocks a proxy that does subsequent oneway calls
 - threadpool module moved into the same module as threadpool-server
 - moved the multiplex and thread socketservers modules into main package
 - no custom futures module anymore (you should use Python's own concurrent.futures instead)